Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Methods

 The index of each star is $i$.
 The angles are measured with respect to north.
 Thus, $\theta_i$ is the angle between star $i$ and the center of the galaxy.
 The free parameters are the mean velocity $\langle v_{\rm helio} \rangle$, the velocity dispersion $\sigma_v$, the rotation velocity $v_{\rm rot}$, and the position angle of the rotation axis $\theta$.
 Each star's radial velocity error includes systematic error as $\delta v_i=\sqrt{\delta v_{i,obs}^2+(1.49~{\rm km~s}^{-1})^2}$ \citep{kir15c}.

-\subsection{MCMC ensemble sampler}
+\subsection{MCMC Ensemble Sampler}

-In this work we used the Markov chain Monte Carlo ensemble sampler method (MCMC) to find the most probable parameters of the likelihood functions constructed in Sections~\ref{sec:CEM} -- \ref{sec:kin}.
+In this work we used the MCMC ensemble sampler method to find the most probable parameters of the likelihood functions constructed in Sections~\ref{sec:CEM} -- \ref{sec:kin}.

 We used the MCMC sampler $emcee$\footnote{\url{https://pypi.org/project/emcee/}}.
 The mathematical derivation and details of the method are from \citet{goo10} and \citet{for13}.
 Those authors recommend choosing the number of walkers to be larger than the number of free parameters in the model.
-The number of parameters, walkers, iterations, $\log(L)$, and corrected Akaike information criterion \citep[][AICc; see Section \ref{sec:reschem}]{aka74,sug78} are given in Table~\ref{tab:mcmcwalkers}.
+The number of parameters, walkers, iterations, $\log(L)$, and corrected Akaike information criterion \citep[AICc;][see Section \ref{sec:reschem}]{aka74,sug78} are given in Table~\ref{tab:mcmcwalkers}.

-With $emcee$ we measured the mean integrated autocorrelation time every 100 iterations.
+With $emcee$, we measured the mean integrated autocorrelation time every 100 iterations.
 For the convergence criterion, we required the change of the autocorrelation time relative to the previous measurement to be less than 0.01.
 The number of links in the chain is not less than 100 times the derived time.
 Further details on autocorrelation derivation for ensembles of chains are described by \citet{goo10} and \citet{for13}.